Using a free colour vision simulator to improve the accessibility of orienteering maps

 Short summary

-Decades of delta avulsion (i.e. channel abrupt jump) study has not resolved what the main controls of delta avulsion are.
-Using computer model, integrated with field observation, analytical and laboratory-made delta, we found that the sediment load, itself is controlled by the steepness of river upstream of a delta, controls the timing of avulsion.
-We can now better understand the main cause of abrupt channel changes on deltas, a finding that aids flood risk management in river deltas.
+Decades of delta avulsion (i.e. channel abrupt jump) studies have not resolved what the main controls of delta avulsion are.
+Using a computer model, integrated with field observation, analytical, and laboratory-made deltas, we found that the sediment load, which itself is controlled by the steepness of the river upstream of a delta, controls the timing of avulsion.
+We can now better understand the main cause of abrupt channel changes in deltas, a finding that aids flood risk management in river deltas.

 Trevor B. Hoey, Pamela Louise M. Tolentino, Esmael L. Guardian, John Edward G. Perez, Richard D. Williams, Richard J. Boothroyd, Carlos Primo C. David, and Enrico C. Paringit